Duncan-FiveCents/DOOD/README.md

 - WASD to move
 - Mouse OR Left/Right arrow keys to turn
 - Spacebar/Left Mouse Button to fire your weapon
-- E to interact with buttons and level exits **(INTERACTIONS ARE SOMEWHAT BUGGED.
-IF AN INTERACTION DOES NOT WORK, TURN SLIGHTLY TO THE LEFT AND TRY AGAIN.)**
+- E to interact with buttons and level exits
+- Escape can be used to exit the game at any time

 ### Enemies